 LinkedIn is the world’s leading professional platform, with a solid presence in over 200 countries.
-Key decision-makers, managers, and recruiters engage in LinkedIn conversations that shape the course of business and the world at large.
-But to stand out from the crowd, B2B marketers need to think outside the box when reaching out to professional networks with relevant products and services.
+Key decision-makers, managers, and recruiters engage in LinkedIn conversations that shape business and the world.
+But to stand out, B2B marketers need to think outside the box when contacting professional networks with relevant products and services.

-A recent survey reveals that 73% of marketers believe that winning a customer’s attention today is a lot harder than it used to be a few years ago.
+A recent survey reveals that 73% of marketers believe that winning a customer’s attention today is much harder than it used to be a few years ago.
 That’s because so many vendors are fighting to win the attention of a similar professional audience on LinkedIn.

-In this article, we’ll take a look at LinkedIn lead-generation win rates, and some helpful tips that will help you increase yours.
+In this article, we’ll look at LinkedIn lead-generation win rates and some helpful tips that will help you increase yours.
 Continue reading.

 15 x 100 = 15%